Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in the league.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.97).
+- The White Sox have a 4.96 team ERA that ranks 26th across all MLB pitching staffs.

 - White Sox pitchers combine to give up 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The righty's last appearance came on Friday against the Boston Red Sox, when he went 6 1/3 innings, surrendering one earned run while allowing five hits.
+- The right-hander last appeared on Friday against the Boston Red Sox, when he went 6 1/3 innings, allowing one earned run while giving up five hits.

-- The 27-year-old has amassed an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .223 against him.
+- The 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings in 19 games this season, while giving up a batting average of .223 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.